keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ---
 title: Keptn Quality Gates only
-description: Describes how Keptn allows to ...
+description: Describes how Keptn allows to use quality gates without deployment and testing features of Keptn.
 weight: 26
-keywords: []
+keywords: [quality-gates]
 aliases:
 ---